-Join the Omaha-Metro Area in competing against more than 60 cities across the globe for the title of "the world's most biodiverse city" during the City Nature Challenge, Friday, April 27 - Monday, April 30.
+Join the Omaha-Metro Area in competing against more than 60 cities across the globe for the title of "the world's most biodiverse city" during this unique experience.

 As a community, we will explore the great outdoors in search of as many plant and animal species as we can spot and using mobile devices, record our findings.

 It can be any plant, animal, fungi, slime mold or other evidence of life, such as scat, fur, tracks, shells and carcasses, found in your participating city.

 *Zoo animals are excluded from the challenge and do not count as observations.

 Be sure to note the location of the plant or critter.